ccmsh/misskey-discord-invite-gen/README_EN.md

 ## Notes
 - Ensure that the environment variables are set correctly.
 - Ensure that the Discord bot token is correct.
+- The Misskey API token requires the "manage invite codes" permission.
+Only administrators can grant this permission.